Martyrs in Rome

 Themselves more worth than all the host they saved.

 These four Christians were martyred by having crowns of thorns nailed into their heads.
 The crowns themselves were made of metal.
-A church commemorates their martyrdom.
+A church commemorates their gory martyrdom.

 A statue was sculpted in the very position she was found in and a copy may be viewed in the catacombs.
 Her hands are tied behind her back and her body is clearly contorted in anguish.